Philippines campaign (1944–1945): Mindoro

 The U.S. Sixth Army's second major target to attack was Mindoro.
-This large island sits directly south of Luzon and Manila Bay, and MacArthur's main goal in seizing it was to construct airfields could extend American air superiority over the major seaport and capital city of Manila on Luzon.
+This large island sits directly south of Luzon and Manila Bay, and MacArthur's main goal in seizing it was to construct airfields that could extend American air superiority over the major seaport and capital city of Manila on Luzon.

 The Seventh Fleet's large invasion convoy from Leyte to Mindoro came under sustained attack by kamikaze aircraft, but Japanese air units were unable to delay the American invasion of Mindoro.
 Mindoro was only lightly occupied by the Japanese Army, and much of it was held by Filipino guerrillas, so Mindoro was quickly overrun.
 U.S. Army engineers rapidly constructed a major air base at San Jose.
 Besides its proximity to Luzon, Mindoro possessed another advantage for American forces: frequent good flying weather given its dry climate.
 This is in sharp contrast to Leyte, which receives torrential rains most of the year, not only giving it poor flying weather, but making it very muddy and difficult to construct airfields.

 Mindoro was also the location of another breakthrough: the first appearance during the War in the Pacific of USAAF squadrons flying the fast, long-range P-51B Mustang fighters.
 Mindoro was a major victory for the 6th Army and the USAAF, and it also provided the major base for the next move of MacArthur's 6th Army: the invasion of Luzon, especially at Lingayen Gulf on its western coast.